Thamyris

 In Greek mythology, Thamyris (Ancient Greek: Θάμυρις, Thámuris) was a Thracian singer.
-He is notable in Greek mythology for reportedly being a lover of Hyacinth and thus to have been the first male to have loved another male, but when his songs failed to win his love from the god Apollo, he challenged the Nine Muses to a competition and lost.
+He is notable in Greek mythology for reportedly being a lover of Hyacinth and thus to have been the first mortal male to have loved another male, but when his songs failed to win his love from the god Apollo, he challenged the Nine Muses to a competition and lost.

 Family

 Thamyris was the son of Philammon and the nymph Argiope from Mount Parnassus.
-One account makes him the father of Menippe who became the mother of Orpheus by Oeagrus.
+One account makes him the father of Menippe, who became the mother of Orpheus by Oeagrus.

 Mythology

 Early years

 When Philammon refused to take Argiope into his house as his wife, the girl left Peloponnese and went to the country of the Odrysians in Thrace where she gave birth to a son, Thamyris.
 When the boy reached puberty, he became so accomplished in singing to the cithara that the Scythians made him their king even though he was an interloper.